nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Locating patients by name: `find`

-Finds patients whose names or IC number contain any of the given keywords.
+You can find your patients by providing name or IC number as keyword.

 Format: `find KEYWORD [MORE_KEYWORDS]`